-State Rapid Response Coordinator's Role:
+Regional Rapid Response Coordinator's Role:

-- Distribute the "Your Next Step Forward" booklet
+- Distribute the Rapid Response Booklet

 - Organize interpreter services when needed

 - Introduce the Rapid Response Team members

 - Explain the purpose of the meeting

-- Play the Rapid Response Video
+- Play the Rapid Response Video / PowerPoint Presentation

 - Secure a list of orientation presenters and SC Works staff in attendance

 - Provide an affected worker sign-in sheet

 - Assume responsibilities of any missing team members during presentation

-- Discuss the "Your Next Step Forward" booklet
+- Discuss the Rapid Response Booklet

 - Provide summary and closing of meeting

-- Document events: - Enter code E16 in SCWOS - Send a screenshot of the service plan showing the service to the DEW Business Services Manager - File the screenshot in the Company Folder on the shared drive
+- Document events:

+- Enter code E16 in SCWOS and record the attendee count in the comments box.

+- Summarize the session with detailed notes on the final page of the Company Information Report.
+This should include the number of attendees for each session.